 Management believes that the cash on hand and cash conferred from the Business Combination will be sufficient to fund the Company's operating and capital needs for at least the next 12 months.
 Management's assessment of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves risks and uncertainties.
 The Company's actual results could vary because of, and its future capital requirements will depend on, many factors, including our growth rate, the timing and extent of spending to open or acquire new clinics and expand into new markets and the expansion of sales and marketing activities.
 The Company may in the future enter into arrangements to acquire or invest in complementary businesses, services and technologies, including intellectual property rights.
 The Company has based this estimate on assumptions that may prove to be wrong, and the Company could use its available capital resources sooner than management currently expects.
-The Company may be required to seek additional equity or debt financing.
-In the event that additional financing is required from outside sources, the Company may not be able to raise it on terms acceptable to management or at all.
+The Company may not be able to raise it on terms acceptable to management or at all.
 If unable to raise additional capital when desired, or if the Company cannot expand operations or otherwise capitalize on business opportunities because the Company's lack of sufficient capital, the Company's business, results of operations, and financial condition would be adversely affected.